This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-We set the default constructor to private and explicitly delete the copy constructor and assignment operator, ensuring users can only obtain the pre-created object through the instance function and cannot create an object themselves via the constructor.
-Using a static local variable ensures thread safety during initialization.
+We set the default constructor to private and explicitly delete the copy constructor and assignment operator, so users can only obtain our pre-created object through the instance function and cannot create an object themselves via a constructor.
+The use of a static local variable is to ensure thread-safe initialization of this variable.

-However, a singleton object is essentially no different from a regular global variable.
-In C++, both have static storage duration, and the compiler treats them similarly (with some differences in initialization).
-The Singleton Pattern merely uses language-level techniques to prevent users from accidentally creating multiple objects.
+However, in reality, a singleton object is no different from a regular global variable.
+In C++, both belong to static storage duration, and the compiler treats them similarly (with slight differences in initialization methods).
+The so-called Singleton Pattern merely uses language-level mechanisms to prevent users from accidentally creating multiple objects.

-Thus, the problem we are discussing can be equated to: Are global variables in C++ unique?
+So, the problem we are discussing can actually be equivalent to: Are global variables in C++ unique?

 First, we need to distinguish between variable declaration and definition.
-We know that variable definitions generally cannot be written in header files.
-Otherwise, if the header file is included by multiple source files, multiple definitions will result, causing a multiple definition of variable error during linking.
-Therefore, we usually declare variables in header files using extern and define them in the corresponding source files.
+As we all know, variable definitions generally cannot be written in header files.
+Otherwise, if the header file is included by multiple source files, multiple definitions will occur, leading to a multiple definition of variable error during linking.
+Therefore, we usually use extern to declare variables in header files and then define them in the corresponding source files.

 int x = 1;

-This does not generate any instructions.
-The compiler adds a symbol x to the symbol table of the compilation unit (each source file).
-It reserves 4 bytes of space in static storage (possibly in the bss segment or rdata segment, etc.) for the symbol x.
-Depending on the initialization method (static initialization or dynamic initialization), the data in this memory is filled accordingly.
+This actually doesn’t generate any instructions; the compiler will add a symbol x to the symbol table of the compilation unit’s (each source file’s) compiled output.
+It reserves 4 bytes of space for the symbol x in static storage (the specific implementation might be the bss section or rdata section, etc.).
+The way this memory block is filled with data depends on the initialization method (static initialization or dynamic initialization).

-Since there is only one definition, this case is certainly globally unique.
+Since there is only one definition, this situation is certainly globally unique.

 Multiple Definitions

-We know that C++ does not have an official build system.
-Different libraries use different build systems, making them inconvenient to use together (currently, cmake is the de facto standard).
-This situation has led to the increasing popularity of header-only libraries, which are easy to use by simply including them.
-But header-only means all code is written in header files.
-How can variables be defined in header files and directly included by multiple source files without causing linking errors?
+As we all know, C++ doesn’t have an official build system, and different libraries using different build systems make it inconvenient to use them together (CMake is the de facto standard currently).
+This situation has made header-only libraries increasingly popular; include and use, who doesn’t like that?
+However, header-only also means all code is written in header files.
+How can one define variables in header files such that they can be directly included by multiple source files without causing linking errors?

 Before C++17, there was no direct way.
-However, there were indirect methods.
-Considering that inline functions or template function definitions can appear in multiple source files, and the C++ standard guarantees they have the same address (related discussions can be found in Where Does C++ Code Bloat Occur?).
-Thus, defining static local variables within these functions effectively allows variable definitions in header files:
+But there were some indirect methods, considering that inline functions or template functions can have their definitions appear in multiple source files, and the C++ standard guarantees they have the same address (for related discussion, refer to Where exactly does C++ code bloat occur?).
+Thus, by defining static local variables within these functions, it effectively becomes equivalent to defining variables in header files.

 inline int& x() {